-Kristen C., now 28 years old, was a self-described sun worshipper throughout her teens.
+Kristen C. was a self-described sun worshipper throughout her teens.
 She tanned both outdoors and in tanning salons, always pursuing the bronzed tan she desired.

 “I loved how my skin looked, but I had no idea the harm I was doing,” Kristen said.
 “I know for young women like me who love the beach, it can be hard not to want a nice, golden tan.”

 Kristen came to understand the real risks of tanning when she was unexpectedly diagnosed with basal cell carcinoma, the most common form of skin cancer.
 Indoor tanning may be most closely associated with melanoma, but it affects your chances of developing other skin cancers as well: Any history of indoor tanning increases the risk of developing basal cell carcinoma before age 40 by 69 percent.
 After having excisional surgery to remove the tumor, Kristen has thankfully remained cancer-free.
 The experience caused a major shift in her relationship with tanning, however.

 “I immediately stopped using tanning beds,” she said.
 “I still love the sun and the beach, but now I won’t step out without SPF 30.
 This diagnosis helped me realize that it’s not worth the risk.”

 Along with using sunscreen daily, a full sun protection regimen includes covering up with clothing, especially a broad-brimmed hat and UV-protective sunglasses, and seeking shade between the peak sunshine hours of 10 AM and 4 PM.

 Sun lovers and frequent indoor tanners are certainly at an increased risk for developing skin cancer.
 But it can be difficult to reconcile with the idea that even incidental indoor tanning as a teen can have a serious effect.
 People who first use a tanning bed before age 35 increase their risk for melanoma by 75 percent.